Survival of the Fittest (The Spectacular Spider-Man): Plot

-The night before school starts, Spider-Man, alter ego of Peter Parker (Josh Keaton), foils an attempted bank robbery; in the background, a shadowed figure (Keith David) tells his henchman Hammerhead (John DiMaggio) to summon the Enforcers to kill Spider-Man.
+The night before school starts, Spider-Man, alter ego of Peter Parker (Josh Keaton), foils an attempted Jewel robbery in the background, a shadowed figure (Keith David) tells his henchman Hammerhead (John DiMaggio) to summon the Enforcers to kill Spider-Man.
 The next day, an aerodynamic engineer named Adrian Toomes (Robert Englund) is outraged at OsCorp for stealing his anti-gravity project, viciously berating Dr. Otto Octavius (Peter MacNicol) until Norman Osborn (Alan Rachins) arrives.
 Osborn dismisses Toomes, calling him a failure and a buzzard before he has him escorted out by security.
 Toomes turns to Octavius and declares that he no longer blames him for the theft of his work.

 Meanwhile, Peter arrives at school and tells his friends Gwen Stacy (Lacey Chabert) and Harry Osborn (James Arnold Taylor) that he is determined to get a date with Sally Avril, though both she and Flash Thompson (Joshua LeBar) humiliate him in front of everyone.
 After school, Peter and Gwen are offered an internship at Dr. Connor's lab, where the former was given his superpowers; both accept.
 Peter goes to Harry's apartment, where Norman congratulates him on his newfound career.
 Toomes, going by the name "the Vulture," breaks in wearing a suit with built-in metallic wings and talons, with his anti-gravity technology incorporated to it and kidnaps Norman.
 Peter slips out to don the Spider-Man costume and pursues Vulture.
 He succeeds in rescuing Norman but loses to Vulture in a fight.

 Later, Peter goes to the lab where he meets up with Gwen, his close friend Eddie Brock (Benjamin Diskin), and the Conners.
 When he finds out he will not be paid for the internship, he tries to sell pictures to the Daily Bugle publisher J. Jonah Jameson (Daran Norris), though he is kicked out near immediately.

 That night, Norman is attacked by the Vulture once more and when Spider-Man tries to stop him, he is fired upon by the Enforcers, who distract him while Vulture chases after Norman's limousine.
 While being pursued by the Enforcers, he follows after Vulture and ends up defeating him while getting the assassins off his back.
 When he returns home, his Aunt May (Deborah Strang) gives him a curfew to ensure he doesn't come home late again and gives him a slice of pie.